-Must read: Best smartwatches of 2016
+Must read: Best smartwatches in the world

 The inclusion of Android Wear on the new M600 means, in theory at least, that more features are available to wearers: essentially what you'd find on any other Wear watch, except, of course, that the Polar variant comes with its own dedicated fitness app, GPS and GLONASS, is waterproof with IPX8 certification (so is safe for swimming) and has a ruggedised silicon band making it perfect for sporty types.

 We've had the Polar M600 strapped on for the last couple of weeks, so here's our all-important verdict.

 Polar M600: Design and display

 Let's start with what some people might consider to be the M600's weakest point – its looks.
 It'd be easy to look at the M600 and dismiss it as one of the blandest Android Wear smartwatches so far.
 But while it's not going to compete with the Huawei Watch, Tag Heuer Connected or Nixon's The Mission in terms of dazzling aesthetics or screen clarity, that's not really the point.

 We'll say this more than once in this review: the M600 is a sports watch first and an Android Wear smartwatch second.
 More on that later but it's important to point out that, when discussing the design, it's perfectly fine as a sport watch.
 It's fairly minimal yes – but it's super comfy, super sturdy and not too bulky at all at 13mm thick.